michikono/angular-wait/README.md

 ## Releases ##

-1.0.1 Aug 23, 2014 - Inner directives not processed until done node shows
+1.0.2 Aug 23, 2014 - Inner directives not processed until done node shows
+1.0.1 Aug 23, 2014 - Support for minification by using ngAnnotate
 1.0.0 Aug 23, 2014 - Initial Release